 Some of the most important safety features in your vehicle are the restraint systems.
-These include the front and rear seat belts for the driver and all passengers, front airbags for both the driver and front passenger and, if so equipped, side curtain airbags for the driver and passengers seated next to a window.
+These include the front and rear seat belts for the driver and all passengers, the front airbags for both the driver and front passenger, the optional supplemental side curtain airbags for the driver and passengers seated next to a window, and the optional supplemental front-seat-mounted side airbags.
 If you will be carrying children too small for adult-size belts, your seat belts also can be used to hold infant and child restraint systems.